 It is estimated that between one and two out of every 1,000 live births in the U.S may result in this permanent and avoidable injury.
 That means that approximately 5,000 children every year are born with permanent injuries and disabilities caused by Erb’s palsy that could have been prevented.

-If your child was born with Erb’s palsy, cerebral palsy, or suffered any type of injury or trauma during the birthing process, you will need an experienced Louisiana Birth Injury attorney by your side to ensure that your rights are protected.
+If your child was born with Erb’s palsy, cerebral palsy, or suffered any type of injury or trauma during the birthing process, our experienced Baton Rouge, LA, Erb’s palsy lawyers will fight for the justice your family deserves.

 When you call, one of our dedicated and hardworking attorneys will speak with you for free, investigate your case, and fight hard to get justice for you and your child.

 At Gauthier Amedee, you never have to pay any attorney’s fee up front.
 In fact, we only get paid after you do.
 And if there is no recovery, there is no attorney’s fee.
 It’s that simple.
 We’re here to work hard for you and to make sure that your rights are fully protected.